 We at IPG, hear of too many issues of lawyers, only, telling clients to “tell the truth and don’t worry.”
 This is, obviously, not adequate witness or suspect preparation.
 We see this from Korean law firms large and small.
-Thus, the following list was prepared as a basic guide to necessaries prior to coming before a Korean Court, prosecutor or police investigator.
-Please retain an attorney that has experience preparing clients for witness questionings and suspect interrogations – it is sad to note that few Korean attorneys have experience preparing even criminal defendants for court.
+Thus, the following list was prepared as a basic guide to necessaries prior to coming before a Korean court, prosecutor or police investigator.
+Please retain an attorney who has experience preparing clients for witness questioning and suspect interrogations – it is sad to note that few Korean attorneys have experience preparing even criminal defendants for court.

 This is a basic list.
 You must consult with an experienced attorney with significant experience handling your type of issue and handling matters for foreigners.

 Suspect/Witness Preparation Basics: Lawyer Preparation Basics